Ask the Engineer

 On the building side, typically buildings that operate air handlers, fan coils, and finned tube radiation maintain a maximum 180° F supply water temperature and a return water temperature of 150° F to the hot water heat exchanger.
 A proper return water temperature back to the exchanger ensures that the district’s return water temperature will be 160°F or lower.
 The goal is to keep the district system’s return water temperature at or below 160 °F to lower the flow velocity in the distribution pipes.

 When return temperatures are high, distribution losses increase and efficiencies decrease.
 Capacity diminishes because more gallons of hot water are required to provide the same amount of heating to a customer.
 More gallons delivered to customer buildings requires more pumping, resulting in higher electricity costs.
 Higher return temperatures and elevated flows cause more wear and tear on the metering and mechanical equipment.
 All of this effort to reduce return water temperatures is producing results that benefit all customers.
 In 2012 we saw our return water temperature average 157.1°F for the year, 2.9°F lower than system design!

 Maintaining low return temperatures is a great way customers can reduce maintenance headaches and save money, too.
 We recommend you review your hot water meter in your building near the service entry point of the hot water lines.
 The supply and return water temperatures are available for inspection to see how your system is performing.
 The customer service team reaches out to customers we have identified as having high return water temperatures, but always feel free to contact us if you have any questions about your system.

-Why does District Cooling require a minimum 14 degree delta T?
+Why does District Energy require a minimum 14 degree delta T?